SAP-samples/cloud-mdk-tutorial-samples/6-Create-Extension-Controls-in-Mobile-Development-Kit-Apps/README.md

-# Create Extension Controls in Mobile Development Kit (MDK) Apps
+# Create Extension Controls in mobile development kit (MDK) Apps

 Customize the look and feel of your MDK app with extension controls using metadata approach or NativeScript plugins.